gnuton/RagBag/Docs/javascript.md

 var c = a; // c is NOT a copy of a.
 It's addressed by reference, not by value c.b = 3; // the the following will be true: c.b === a.b

+// Object properties attribute
+// 1.
+Value - store the value
+// 2.
+Writable - (true/false) - if false, value cannot be changed
+// 3.
+Enumerable - (true/false)- if true for (i in theObject) and Object.keys(theObj) work
+// 4.
+Configurable - (true/false) - if true the object can be deleted
+var x = {prop1: 1}
+var xAttrs =Object.getOwnPropertyDescriptor(x, "prop1") // returns Object {value: 1, writable: true, enumerable: true, configurable: true}
+// we can change property attributes in this way Object.defineProperty(x, "prop1", {writable: false}); // to make a property not writable Object.defineProperty(x, "ciao", {enumerable: false}) // Object.keys(x) will now return []

 ```

 ### Objects inheritance  ###